mehrnaz-m/Portfolio/README.md

 # Mehrnaz's Portfolio
-This project is Mehrnaz Miri's personal portfolio website, showcasing her skills and projects in web development and machine learning.
-The portfolio is designed to provide an engaging user experience while highlighting Mehrnaz's technical proficiency and creativity.
+This project is my personal portfolio website, showcasing my skills and projects in web development and machine learning.
+The portfolio is designed to provide an engaging user experience while highlighting my technical proficiency and creativity.

 ## Features